plexydesk/plexydesk/README.md

 PlexyDesk.
 ==========

-Light weight desktop maager for GNU/Linux.
-Designed with minimual memory and cpu usage.
-This project is ideal if yuo want to have a clean desktop experience on a low end computer with a low-resourece DE simular XFCE or LXQt.
+Lightweight desktop manager for GNU/Linux with a low memory footprint.
+This project is ideal if you want to have a clean desktop experience on a low end computer with a low resource DE like XFCE or LXQt.

 ![PlexyDesk Screenshot](https://static.storekit.org/pexydesk.org/uploaded_media/tumblr_static_c2h153uu9cocwwowg0owgwg4s_2048_v2.png)
 ![PlexyDesk Features](https://static.storekit.org/pexydesk.org/uploaded_media/20140813143025-PlexyDesk_Features.png)